abc8747/isqx/docs/design.md

 Python shines in its flexibility.
-Introducing a hard dependency on the `Quantity` newtype interferes too much with what we're trying to achieve, and `isq` crucially avoids using the newtype pattern in the first place.
+Introducing a hard dependency on the `Quantity` newtype interferes too much with what we're trying to achieve, and `isqx` crucially avoids using the newtype pattern in the first place.

 ## Problem 2: Quantities of the same dimension but different kinds